baezzys/spring-react-google-oauth2/README.md

 ***

-The whole process is described below.
+The whole process is described below

 1. Verify Id token received from SPA

 2. Make account using information of id token

-3. Save account to DB using Spring-Data-JPA and H2 database.
+3. Save account to DB using Spring-Data-JPA and H2 database

 4. Make custom JWT

 5. Send cookie including custome JWT to client (SPA)

-6. Request to API without login should be validated before API request at JWT filter.
+6. Requesting to API should be contain JWT in request header

+7. JWT filter validates jwt in reqeust header for every reqeusts from client